-Recovery Objective Black oystercatchers will have recovered when the population returns to prespill levels and reproduction and productivity are within normal bounds.
+Black oystercatchers will have recovered when the population, reproduction and productivity have reached levels that would have existed without the spill.
 An increasing population trend and comparable hatching success and growth rates of chicks in oiled and unoiled areas, after taking into account geographic differences, will indicate that recovery is underway.

-Recovery Status Black oystercatchers are long-lived (15+ years) and territorial, occupying nests in rocky areas close to the intertidal zone and returning in successive years to nest again in the same vicinity.
-In the early 1990's, elevated hydrocarbons in feces were measured in chicks living on oiled shorelines.
-Deleterious behavioral and physiological changes including, lower body weight of females and chicks were also recorded.
+Black oystercatchers are long-lived (15+ years) and territorial, occupying nests in rocky areas close to the intertidal zone and returning in successive years to nest again in the same vicinity.
+In the early 1990s, elevated hydrocarbons in feces were measured in chicks living on oiled shorelines.
+Deleterious behavioral and physiological changes including lower body weights of females and chicks were also recorded.
 Because foraging areas are limited to a few kilometers around a nest, contaminations of mussel beds in the local vicinity was thought to provide a source of exposure.
 In 1998 the Trustee Council sponsored a study to reassess the status of this species in Prince William Sound.
 The data indicated that oystercatchers had fully reoccupied and were nesting at oiled sites in the Sound.
 The breeding phenology of nesting birds was relatively synchronous in oiled and unoiled areas, and no oil-related differences in clutch size, egg volume, or chick growth rates were detected.
-However, a higher rate of nest failure occurred on oiled Green Island: At the time this was thought to be the result of predation, not lingering effects of oil.
+However, a higher rate of nest failure occurred on oiled Green Island: at the time this was thought to be the result of predation, not lingering effects of oil.
 Because the extent of shoreline with persistent contamination was limited and lingering oil was patchy, it was concluded that the overall effects of oil on oystercatchers in the Sound had been minimal.
 However, the reasons that predation was higher at oiled Green Island than at Montague were not investigated.
 It is not clear whether predation was higher because there were higher numbers of predators, lower number of nests initiated or a behavioral change in the parents that would have led to lower nest protection.

 Based on this study and one year of boat-based surveys (2000) of marine birds in Prince William Sound indicating that there were increases in numbers of oystercatchers in both the oiled and unoiled areas for that year, the black oystercatcher was identified as recovered.
-Since 2002, additional information has come to light indicating that designation may have been premature.
-A long-term (1989 - 2005) evaluation of marine bird population trends suggest that populations of black oystercatchers in the Sound have likely not recovered to pre-spill conditions.
+Since 2002, however, additional information has come to light indicating that designation may have been premature.
+A long-term (1989-2007) evaluation of marine bird population trends suggest that populations of black oystercatchers in the Sound have likely not recovered to conditions had the spill not occurred.